-Smile Keepers Program Evaluation Details FY 20/21
+Smile Keepers Program Evaluation Details FY 21/22

-Process Measures Outcome Measures Data Sources / Analysis Methods Findings/Conclusions Zero unduplicated children seen in preschool settings and zero kindergarteners were seen.
-386 primary caregivers provided with education.
+Process Measures Outcome Measures Data Sources / Analysis Methods Findings/Conclusions 252 unduplicated children seen in preschool settings and 311 kindergarteners were seen.
+353 primary caregivers provided with education.
 Typically, information is collected on type of service provided, the current dental status and history, insurance, etc. Children will have the supports and resources they need to develop in a healthy fashion and to enter kindergarten ready to learn.
 Children receive oral health screenings and fluoride treatments as early as possible, practice good hygiene, and get treatment as needed.
 Caregivers learn about and have access to preventative oral care and dental treatment for children 0-5.
 For children: Comprehensive data, reported quarterly, on oral health education, screenings and fluoride treatments.
 Annual description of service elements that provide children with a positive early dental care experience and help children learn and practice prevention techniques.
 Ongoing communication regarding Dental Help Fund referrals, facilitation, and child treatment.
 For adults: Quarterly report on the number of parents who participate in oral health prevention education.
 Parents report new information and skills that they learned as a result of participation.
 Annual description of service elements that assist parents in accessing dental care for their children when tooth decay is present.
-Typically, children at 14 preschool or early care sites would learn about tooth brushing and other preventative topics.
+Children at 11 preschool or early care sites learned about tooth brushing and other preventative topics.
 Many schools keep toothbrushes on site and do follow-up work with the children after a Smile Keepers visit.
-Due to COVID-19 restrictions, the Smile Keepers program was not allowed to be on campuses with children.
-19 years of data demonstrates that Smile Keepers services have reduced the incidence of caries at the first dental screening by half, and sustained that level.
+Due to COVID-19 restrictions, the Smile Keepers program did not have time to do a follow up visit.
+20 years of data demonstrates that Smile Keepers services have reduced the incidence of caries at the first dental screening by half and sustained that level.
 The ongoing 5-10% increase in caries frequency seen at Kindergarten screenings can be primarily attributed to children who had not received Smile Keepers services the prior year.
-Parents are notified when children are identified with moderate or urgent dental needs, and are provided with resources to access care.
-The Dental Help fund served two children with crisis dental care, with assistance by the Smile Keepers Coordinator.
+Parents were notified when children were identified with moderate or urgent dental needs, and were provided with resources to access care.
+The Dental Help fund served zero children with crisis dental care this year.
+It is typically facilitated with assistance by the Smile Keepers Coordinator.
 Each year we have 1-2 cases to pay for, but with Denti-Cal, more families have dental insurance to pay for needed services.
-50 parents received presentations during online childbirth education classes and 336 received brief instruction at kindergarten registrations.
+16 parents received presentations during online childbirth education classes and 337 received brief instruction at kindergarten registrations.